Major in Media Arts and Design

 The majority of MADD courses are cross-listed with other departments, often in Cinema and Media Studies, Visual Arts, Art History, Computer Science, Literature, Music, and Theater and Performance Studies.

 MADD courses and cross-lists are distributed across Media Theory, Media History, Media Practice and Design, and Electives according to their course number.
+Major program courses cannot fulfill general education requirements.
+They must be taken for quality grades, with more than half bearing University of Chicago course numbers.

 Media Theory (10000 - 14999)